-Andrew McFadden, appointed interim head coach this week, also welcomed the contract extensions announced today.
+Andrew McFadden, appointed interim head coach this week, was delighted with the announcement.

 “I have the greatest admiration for Simon and what he means to the team and the club,” he said.

-“It’s the same with Jacob.
-Like Simon, he’s such an experienced and consistent performer, the type of player we place the highest value on in our squad.
+“It’s the same with Jacob (Lillyman), who has been signed until the end of the 2017 season.
+Like Simon, he’s such an experienced and consistent performer, the type of player we place the highest value on in our squad."